-- 4 cups cherry tomatoes
+- 4 cups cherry or grape tomatoes

 - 1 tablespoon olive oil

 - 1 cloves head garlic (about 8 medium sized roasted)

 - ½ cup chickpeas (drained and rinsed if using canned)

 - salt and pepper

 - 2-3 cups low-sodium vegetable broth (see note)

 - Peel and roughly chop the onion.
 Place in a large roasting pan along with tomatoes.
 Drizzle with olive oil.

 - Slice off the top of the head of garlic so that the cloves are exposed.
 Drizzle generously with olive oil.
 Then, wrap in parchment paper.
 Next, place the head of garlic on one side of the roasting pan.
 Roast the tomatoes, onion and garlic until the tomatoes are starting to brown and the garlic is tender, about 40 to 50 minutes.
 Remove from oven and let cool slightly.